Highlights from the Ratings and Financial Report for Elastic N.V. (ESTC)

 Analysts’ Opinion of ESTC

-Robert W. Baird, on the other hand, stated in their research note that they expect to see ESTC reach a price target of $120.
-The rating they have provided for ESTC stocks is “Neutral” according to the report published on September 25th, 2020.
+Monness Crespi & Hardt, on the other hand, stated in their research note that they expect to see ESTC reach a price target of $184, previously predicting the price at $156.
+The rating they have provided for ESTC stocks is “Buy” according to the report published on December 28th, 2020.

-After a stumble in the market that brought ESTC to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.03% of loss for the given period.
+After a stumble in the market that brought ESTC to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.91% of gains for the given period.

 Insider Trading